juntossomosmais/auth0-samples/README.md

     docker-compose up apply-classic-page

+Then update all the `env.development` files in the products.
+Do this with the following command:

+    docker-compose up update-settings

 Now you can fire up the products!
 Let's say you'd like to see in action only products A and B:

     docker-compose up product-a product-b